-F.1 Data on corporate tax rates and revenue
+F.1 Data on Corporate Tax Rates and Tax Revenue

 We use data from KPMG corporate tax tables and OECD tax tables to document the decline of the nominal corporate tax rate across the world.
 The following tables summarize our findings.